Domenico Rao

 Domenico Rao (born 11 June 1977) is a male track and field sprinter from Italia who specializes in the 400 metres.
 His personal best time is 47.09 seconds, achieved in 1998.

 Biography

-He won a gold medal in the 4 x 400 metres relay at the 2009 European Indoor Championships, together with teammates Jacopo Marin, Matteo Galvan and Claudio Licciardello.
+He won a gold medal in the 4 × 400 metres relay at the 2009 European Indoor Championships, together with teammates Jacopo Marin, Matteo Galvan and Claudio Licciardello.